 Connect with the right people

 You did your homework and found a great match with a foundation.
 You are fully ready to take it to the next level.
 Now the question is not whether you should approach this foundation but who to connect with and how?
 Part of your research should be dedicated to the identification of relevant staff members within the targeted foundation.
 You can for instance single out the program director of the focus area that your organization is best aligned with.
 Then, search your network to find avenues to the people you want to approach and be creative.
-You or a team member may have a connection to a previous grantee who could serve as a linking pin or explain the process in detail.
+You or a team member may have a connection to a previous grantee.
+This grantee could serve as a linking pin or explain the process in detail.
 Scanning the social media of the person you want to reach may also provide valuable information.
 You can for instance join events that he/she expressed interest in and connect there.
 Once you make the connection, follow up with appropriate frequency and relevant content.

 Invest in lasting relationships